Tuesday October 8 10:00 | Lorenzo DUCCI (University of Tübingen)

 Avec la présentation de ces documents, on retracera les étapes, les instruments et les concepts qui ont mené l'astronomie chinoise ancienne à de nombreuses découvertes du ciel transitoire, à des époques où l’Europe n’envisageait encore le Ciel que comme une voute céleste fixe, éternelle et immuable.
 Avec ce recul de l’histoire, la mission franco-chinoise SVOM, qui va détecter et cataloguer les plus puissants phénomènes célestes variables, apparait aujourd'hui comme une continuation logique dans laquelle la France rejoint symboliquement la Chine dans la préoccupation du ciel transitoire.
 Local contact: Jean-Marc BONNET-BIDAUD; organization: Frédéric GALLIANO |

-Tuesday November 12 10:00 | Joel ONG (University of Hawai`i at Mānoa)
+Tuesday November 12 10:00 | Joel ONG (Institute for Astronomy, University of Hawaii at Manoa)

 Tuesday November 19 10:00 | Postdoc seminar / séminaire postdoc Jose Ignacio "Nacho" ANEZ LOPEZ (LFEMI)